Wathumba Creek on Fraser Island

 The creek is popular, especially with 4WD’s towing aluminium Tinnies.
 Most visitors to the is area are just day trippers coming over for a fish or families enjoying a lovely natural setting for lunch.

 Fishing at Wathumba Creek

 Ready to fish Wathumba Creek overlooking Teebing spit at the mouth of the creek.

 Fishing Off The Beach

-The predominant fish caught in the creek are Whiting, Bream and Flathead.
-They are the bread and butter species that will provide you nightly dinner.
-In fact nothing tastier than freshly cooked whiting fillets on some buttered bread for lunch.
+The predominant fish caught in the creek are Whiting, Bream, and Flathead.
+They are the bread and butter species that will provide you with nightly dinner.
+In fact, nothing is tastier than freshly cooked whiting fillets on some buttered bread for lunch.